Financial Aid Eligibilty

 Winter term enrollment is considered part of the spring semester hours for financial aid consideration.
 However, for billing purposes, winter term and spring are separate terms.
 Students taking winter term classes are eligible to have their financial aid budget increased for the related costs of this term.
 Students can request aid to cover this term.
 Typically, this includes increasing PLUS and alternative loan amounts.
 Students are required to contact the Financial Aid Office to apply for winter term aid.

-Please note: You only need to apply for an increase in your budget if you have already reached your financial aid budget (cost of attendance).
-If you are unsure if you have reached this limit, please contact the financial aid office at 262-524-7297 or email@example.com
+Please note: You only need to apply for an increase in your budget if you have already reached your financial aid budget (cost of attendance). f you are unsure if you have reached this limit, please contact the financial aid office at 262-524-7297 or firstname.lastname@example.org.

 Carroll University's financial aid year includes fall, winter, spring and summer terms.
 Because the winter term falls in the middle of the year between fall and spring semesters, most students already have an academic year financial aid package that covers living expenses for the winter session.
 Thus, most students’ cost of attendance for winter will only include expenses for tuition, fees and books.
 Winter costs associated with tuition, fees and books will be added to students' spring cost of attendance.
 The winter cost of attendance is calculated based on the information supplied on the winter application.